coderkol95/Flight_price_estimation/README.md

 # Business problem

 Travel agencies need to track and predict fluctuations in flight prices to provide competitive tour packages.
-In this project we try to build a model to estimate flight prices for direct flights in five routes.
+In this project we try to build a model to estimate flight prices for direct flights.
 This can be expanded to include more routes after more data is scraped from travel websites.

 # Data preprocessing